james-stevens/wallet-ids-in-dns/README.md

 is selected is client-dependant, so should be avoided.

-Any host name can be used as a holder of a wallet id, so the following would be equally valid
+Any host name, with a `_ico.` prefix, can be used as a holder of a wallet id, so the following would be equally valid

     _ico.wallet.my-name.tld.
 86400 IN TXT "tag:default btc:1AeCyEczAFPVKkvausLSQWP1jcqkccga9m"
     _ico.wallet.my-name.tld.
 86400 IN TXT "tag:default ltc:Lh1TUmh2WP4LkCeDTm3kMX1E7NQYSKyMhW"